Causal inference (5 cr)

 Course description

 The course starts from the key concepts of causality, focuses on the identification and estimation of causal effects, and gives an overview of different areas of causal inference.
 20 hours of teaching consists of lectures and exercises.
 R is used in examples.
-The course is completed with an exam.
+The course is completed with an exam (preliminary date 27.6.2025).
 The topics include:

 - causality in science, decision making and everyday life